 - Interest-Only Loan – Unlike making payments towards a deferred loan when you can, interest-only loans require a minimum monthly payment of the interest accrued only during that month and your principal balance does not decrease even though payments are being made.
 If you are in a situation that you and/or your cosigner can make payments higher than the required interest-only amount that is due (and the loan has no prepayment penalties), paying additional amounts will have the same positive benefit as mentioned in deferred examples.

 Student loans are credit products and will impact your credit score in a positive or negative way, depending on how you repay them.
-Repayment in the maximum number of years making only the minimum payment due will be the costliest in the end.
+Repayment in the maximum number of years making only the minimum payment due will be the most costly in the end.
 Small extra or early payments can help decrease total costs over the term of your loan if you can manage it.
 Maybe taking on a part-time job on campus, eliminating some monthly expenses like dining out less, weekend trips, or other impulse purchases can provide the extra funds that could benefit you in the long run with the repayment of your student loans.
 Paying off loans with higher interest rates first will give you a head start on managing your student loan debt.

 If you would like to learn more about borrowing options for student and families, download RISLA’s Borrowing Guide.